 I asked him which girls couch.
 And he was like no… like the thing they sit on…

-So he told me (lol sorry I’m chuckling as I write this), that at church that morning, there was a teenage girl in front of him with a bum.
+So he told me (lol sorry I’m chuckling as I write this), that at church that morning (they had gone with my parents), there was a teenage girl in front of him with a bum.
 At this point I was already kinda catching on, but I wanted him to be able to be able to articulate what he was thinking and be able to talk to me able this kind of stuff… I was also worried he was going to talk about every girl he saw at the swimming pool on Saturday, so I was relieved when it was just one girl.
 Singular.
 Actually a mixed race girl at that, and she’s only about 11.
 Little E’s first bum crush everyone.
 Too cute.

 So I listened while he said that he just noticed it.
 And that was all he wanted to say.
 I asked if it made him feel anything “different” I actually can’t remember the words I used, but I tried a few variations.
 He just said he looked at it a few times.
 So I said that’s fine, just try not to stare, we have to be respectful of peoples bodies.
 Everyone has a bum and glancing or looking is ok, but don’t make comments on other peoples bodies.
 Like I explained how we shouldn’t talk about it behind their back, and we most definitely shouldn’t judge if they are good or bad.
 People are people based on not only more than looks, but instead we should think of people in terms that include everything but looks.
 It what’s inside that is ONLY important.
 The outside, including what we sit on, is just for functional purposes to get us through this life.
 That’s why its 100% ok that we all look different.
 Because it doesn’t matter.

 Then I told him I was glad he told me about his feelings and I asked him if I made it awkward.

 HE SAID NO AND EVEN GAVE ME A FUCKING HIGH-FIVE!